Deformations of the connected sum of Gorenstein algebras: Filtered deformations

 By \cite[Proposition 2.3.1]{sernesi_Deformations_of_algebraic_schemes} the infinitesimal automorphisms of the local Hilbert functor $T^0_{X/Y}$ vanish.
 By specialising Braid \eqref{braid-above} above to the negative parts, simple diagram chasing shows that all negative $T^0$-modules vanish.
 0.2 cm Arguing analogously on the $T^1$-level, we obtain that $(T^1_{X\backslash Y})_{<0}$, $(T^1_{X\to Y})_{<0}$ are finite.
 The rest of the argument is as in Corollary \ref{prorep-lem}. \end{proof}

 \begin{remark} Similar proof also works for the equivariant and the non-positive versions of the functors. \end{remark}

-\begin{stwr} Let $X\to Y$ be a morphism of schemes.
+\begin{stwr} Let $X\to Y$ be a morphism of $\G_m$-schemes.
 If the module $(T^2_{X\backslash Y})_{<0}$ vanishes, then the natural map $\Def^{<0}(X\to Y) \to \Def^{<0}(X)$ is smooth.
 Moreover, if $(T^2_{X\backslash Y})_{<0}$ vanishes, then it is isomorphic on the tangent spaces. \end{stwr} \begin{proof} From Braid \eqref{braid0}, we see that the image of $(T^1_{X\backslash Y})_{<0}$ in $(T^1_{X\to Y})_{<0}$ is the relative tangent, and $(T^2_{X \backslash Y})_{<0}$ is a relative obstruction space.
 We apply Theorem \ref{fantechi-manetti} to get the statement. \end{proof}

-\begin{stwr} Let $X\to Y$ be a morphism of schemes.
-If the module $(T^1_{Y})_{<-1}$ vanish then the natural map $\Def^{<0}(X/ Y) \to \Def^{<0}(X \to Y)$ is unobstructed.
-Moreover, if $(T^1_Y)_{-1}$ vanishes, then the map is smooth. \end{stwr} \begin{proof} From Braid \eqref{braid0} we see that the image of $(T^1_{Y})_{<0}$ in $(T^1_{X/ Y})_{<0}$ is the relative tangent.
+\begin{stwr} Let $X\to Y$ be a morphism of affine $\G_m$-schemes.
+If the module $(T^1_{Y})_{<-1}$ vanish then the composition of maps $\Def^{<0}(X/ Y) \to \Def^{<0}(X \to Y) \to \Def(X \to Y)$ is unobstructed.
+Moreover, if $(T^1_Y)_{-1}$ vanishes, then the map is smooth. \end{stwr} \begin{proof} From Braid \eqref{braid0} we see that the image of $(T^1_{Y})_{<0}$ in $(T^1_{X/ Y})_{<0}$ is a relative obstruction space.
 This, by Theorem \ref{fantechi-manetti}, implies the second part of the statement.
 Since the obstructions lie in degrees~$<-1$, we get the first part of the statement. \end{proof}